 Nowhere in the "New Testament" are we ever told that "Jesus" abolished the need for Torah!
 Anyone who says otherwise is a liar and does not know their Bible!
 Anyone who attempts to refer you to the much-misunderstood writings of Paul (who, incidentally was Torah observant and NEVER spoke against Torah!) needs to be reminded that YESHUA, not Paul, was DIVINE, and that we are to obey GOD!

-Acts 15 is referring to man-made laws and not the Torah itself!
+Acts 15 is referring to Gentiles just coming to Torah and not to any change to Torah itself!

-Many Christian leaders attempt to cite Acts 15:22-35 as proof that circumcision is only for the Jews.
-These leaders need to re-read the words of YAHWEH in Genesis 17 which clearly command non-Jews who are part of Isra'el to be circumcised:
+Many Christian leaders attempt to cite Acts 15:24, for example, as proof that circumcision is only for the Jews since the letter penned by the Apostles to the gentiles in the Roman-held lands cited the issue of circumcision as the primary example of the confused teachings the gentiles were receiving.
+These Christian leaders need to re-read the words of YAHWEH in Genesis 17, addressing the descendants (Jewish and gentile), which clearly command non-Jews who are part of Isra'el to be circumcised:

 Genesis 17: 11.
 And you will be circumcised in the flesh of your foreskin.
 And it shall be a token of a covenant between me and you.
 12. And he that is eight days old shall be circumcised among you, every male throughout your generations, he that is born in the house, or bought with money of any foreigner that is not of your seed.
 13. He that is born in your house, and he that is bought with your money, must be circumcised.
 And my covenant shall be in your flesh for an everlasting covenant.
 14. And the uncircumcised male who is not circumcised in the flesh of his foreskin, that soul shall be cut off from his people.
 He has broken my covenant.

 Yeshua, the Torah observant Jew who came to teach the world about YAHWEH and His Commandments, "bought and paid" for everyone including Gentiles with His own precious blood.
-Yeshua Himself was circumcised; therefore it stands to reason that anyone who believes in Him must also be circumcised.
+Yeshua Himself was circumcised, and only taught and advocated Torah; therefore it stands to reason that anyone who believes in Him must also (eventually) be circumcised.

-There was, however, the need to assure the Jewish community that those Gentiles who had confessed Yeshua as Messiah had genuinely forsaken any form of idolatry.
+There was, however, the need to assure the Jewish community coming to the Messiah that those Gentiles who had also confessed Yeshua as Messiah had genuinely forsaken any form of idolatry - perhaps the greatest of the prohibitions.
 (Remember, the term "Gentiles" equated with "pagans" in those days.)
 Since the Greek and Roman cultures were centered around idol worship with local pagan temples, it was important the Jewish community be able to receive the Gentile believers without any suspicion of remaining idolatry.
-The apostles, therefore, required the Gentiles to accept the extra-biblical, man-made laws regarding idolatry.
+The apostles, therefore, required the Gentiles to accept only the commandments of YHWH regarding idolatry.
 These were:

 - They should not participate in any meal that was even remotely connected to idol worship.